Feddas/LudumDare32/README.md

 # TODO:
 check if players vector up matches world vector up with a dot product. if more than 80`, restart in center.

+# Unity Webplayer PSA
+PSA: As of Chrome 42 (Released April 14th, 2015), NPAPI plugins are disabled by default!
+That means Unity Player, Java, and Silverlight games will not work in the Chrome browser!
+That said, Flash in the Chrome browser continues to work fine (PPAPI).
+To Developers: Consider using HTML5 and WebGL instead.
+Having troubles with the export?
+To Players: A workaround is to enable NPAPI plugins in your Chrome settings.
+Click or Copy+Paste this URL in to a tab: chrome://flags/#enable-npapi
+As of September 2015 however, this option will no longer be available.
+Other browsers (Firefox, Internet Explorer, Safari) and Flash are unaffected, but FWIW there is no Unity Player or Silverlight for Linux.